Andreas1313/SequenceTiming/readme.md

+This is my first time I use github and release it to a arduino library.
+For any suggestions, please let me know. andreas.rosenheim@gmail.com

 If you want to use a sequence chain, you have very often to use timing.
 Than you should use "sequenceTiming".\
 Advantage: